Smithay/calloop/README.md

 The event loop is backed by `mio`, as such anything implementing the `mio::Evented` trait can be used as an event source, with some adapter code (see the `EventSource` trait).

-This crate also provide some adapters for common event sources:
+This crate also provide some adapters for common event sources such as:

+- MPSC channels
-- *COMING SOON*
+- unix signals

+As well as generic `mio::Evented` objects.

 It is also possible to insert "idle" callbacks.
 These callbacks represent computations that need to be done at some point, but are not as urgent as processing the events.
 These callbacks